MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-csharp.md

                     // cross site request forgery (CSRF).
                     oAuthWebAuthCodeGrant.State = ClientState;

-                    // When calling Bing Ads services with ServiceClient or BulkServiceManager, each will refresh your access token
+                    // When calling Bing Ads API service operations with ServiceClient or BulkServiceManager, each will refresh your access token
                     // automatically if they detect the AuthenticationTokenExpired (109) error code.
                     // As a best practice you should always use the most recent provided refresh token.
                     // Save the refresh token whenever new OAuth tokens are received by subscribing to the NewOAuthTokensReceived event handler.